Robbie Brookside

 Robert Edward Brooks (born 11 March 1966), better known by his ring name Robbie Brookside, is an English retired professional wrestler.
-He is currently signed to WWE, where he works as a trainer/producer for the NXT brand.
+He is signed to WWE, where he works as a trainer/producer for the NXT brand.
 He has toured all over the world during his career, wrestling in the United States, Japan, Germany, and Mexico.
-He was a regular tag partner of Steve Regal in the United Kingdom and has competed in New Japan Pro-Wrestling's annual tournament, the Super J Cup, in 1997, where he picked up a victory over Chris Jericho.
+He was a regular tag partner of Steve Regal in the United Kingdom and has competed in the New Japan Pro-Wrestling's annual tournament, the Super J Cup, in 1997, where he picked up a victory over Chris Jericho.